 For instance, in our base example, a car will have a 'name' (field) of type text, an 'image' of type 'image', a 'price' of type number.

-The type of a field will have important consequences on how you can use the data when you're building your app.
+The field type will have important consequences on how you can use the data when you're building your app.
 For instance, to do some operations.
 Fields of type text can be concatenated or truncated, numbers can be multiplied, etc. Addresses, can be shown on a map, etc. In order to calculate 10% of a 'car', we'll need the price to be a field of type 'number'.
 Fields' types will also be important to sort entries in a list.
 If we want to sort cars by price, the field has to be a number.

 A thing, in Bubble, is an entry in the database.
 For instance, a specific car created by a user in our example.
 This concept is defined for convenience to name database entries.
 In the Bubble editor, you'll see in many places mentions to 'things', and as soon as you define a type of content that can be applied in the context, 'thing' will be replaced by the type name, for instance 'car'.